Coffee’s traditional supply chain

 Direct trade vs Fair trade: Let’s look at the typical coffee supply chain before going into Fair Trade and Direct Trade in the coffee industry.

 With this traditional coffee supply chain, the end-user of the coffee will pay a premium for it while the farmer will sell it for a low price.
-Real value, with a monetary difference from the other hints in the chain, of course.
+Of course, real value, with a monetary difference from the other hints in the chain.
 They all have one thing in common: they don’t grow or use the stuff directly.

 And if we keep this essential supply chain in place, the quality of the coffee will never improve.
 Why?
 Give the farmer a motivation to increase the quality of the coffee because the value of green coffee beans is so low?

 Fairtrade – The Fair Trade Certificate for Coffee was born